bentoml/OpenLLM/README.md

       - StableLM, Falcon, ChatGLM, Dolly, Flan-T5, and more

-      - Powered by BentoML 🍱 + HuggingFace 🤗
+      - Powered by BentoML 🍱
 ```

 ### Starting an LLM Server